vercel/examples/edge-functions/user-agent-based-rendering/README.md

-# user-agent-based-rendering example
+# User Agent Based Rendering

-This example shows how to load a different page based on users UA
+This example shows how to render a different page based on users UA

 ## Demo